 If you’d prefer written instructions, just keep reading.

-Unpublishing a page lets you remove it from your website while still giving you the option to edit the page and republish it later on.
+Unpublishing a page lets you remove it from your website while still leaving you the option to edit the page and republish it later.

 This will bring you to the page editor screen.